nikitap1298/OpenAI_App/README.md

 ## Preview

 ### Onboarding Screen
-This is a main screen where the user can search for information <br>
+This is a main screen where the user can search information <br>
 <div>
   <img src="./ScreenShots/1.png" width=235,75 height=450>
   <img src="./ScreenShots/2.png" width=235,75 height=450>